 The Catholic primary schools of Plymouth welcome applications from parents of children of all denominations and faiths and those of no particular faith background.

 The Governing bodies of Plymouth Roman Catholic Primary Schools form the admission authority for each individual school.
-Plymouth Roman Catholic Primary Schools will comply with provisions within the School Admissions Code and the School Appeals Code.
+Plymouth Roman Catholic Primary Schools will comply with provisions within the School Admissions Code and the School Appeals Code available at www.gov.uk/government/collections/statutory-guidance-schools.

 SECTION 1